-It should be emphasized that $f(t)=t(1-t^{p-1})$ for $t\in \mathbb{R}$ is concave, whereas $g(t)=-\lambda t^q$ is convex for $t\geq0$.
-The combined nonlinearity can achieve multiplicity of positive solutions of \eqref{p} in certain cases.
-The study of nonlinear problems with a concave-convex nature originates from Ambrosetti, Brezis, and Cerami \cite{ABC94} who consider the positive solutions of the problem $-\Delta u =\lambda u^q + u^p$ in $\Omega$ with $0<q<1<p$ under the Dirichlet boundary condition.
-Studies of concave-convex problems were presented in \cite{FGU03, FGU06, Wu06, GM08, K13, RQU2017, RQU2017b, KRQU2019}.

 Now, we present our main results in this paper.
-The first main result presents, unconditionally for every $\lambda_\Omega > 0$, the uniform upper bound for the positive solutions of \eqref{p} and their positivity on $\partial\Omega$, and the existence of a smooth positive solution curve $\{ (\lambda, u_{1,\lambda})\}$ of \eqref{p} emanating from $(\lambda,u)=(0,1)$.
+The first main result presents, unconditionally for every $\lambda_\Omega > 0$, the uniform upper bound for the positive solutions of \eqref{p} and their positivity on $\partial\Omega$, and the existence and uniqueness of a smooth positive solution curve $\{ (\lambda, u_{1,\lambda})\}$ of \eqref{p} emanating from $(\lambda,u)=(0,1)$.
 The definitions of the asymptotic stability and the instability for positive solutions $(\lambda,u)$ of \eqref{p} with the condition that $u>0$ in $\overline{\Omega}$ are referred to in \eqref{linearp} below.
 The existence part of Theorem \ref{th1} holds for all $p>1$.